abdi7d/Publication-Assistant-for-AI-Projects/README.md

 Please open an issue or submit a pull request with clear documentation.

 ---

-## 📜 License

-MIT License — free to use, modify, and distribute.
----
 ### 📜 License

 Licensed under the [MIT license](LICENSE).